Free Investor Guide

-Summary: In this article, discover 7 real estate property management tips for landlords that will save you a headache with your investment property.
-This article is based on a Real Wealth Network webinar where our expert explained the in’s and out’s of investment property management and how you can be a successful landlord.
+Summary: In this article, discover 7 property management tips for landlords that will save you time and headaches with your investment property.
+This article is based on a Real Wealth Network webinar where our expert explains the in’s and out’s of investment property management and how you can be a successful landlord.

 1 – Tenant Placement

-Throughout the entire lifetime of your rental property, you will need to find tenants several times over.
-While quickly finding responsible tenants is one of the keys to a successful rental property, there are several factors and steps that must first be carefully considered.
+Throughout the lifetime of your rental property, it’s likely you’ll have to find new tenants more than once.
+While finding quality tenants is one of the keys to a successful rental property, there are several factors and steps that must first be carefully considered.

-- List your rental. — As simple as this sounds, far too often landlords simply put a sign out front and expect to find “the perfect tenants.”
-Instead, you should actively market your rental to the audience you’d like to rent to.
+- List the rental. — As simple as this sounds, far too often landlords simply put a sign out front and expect to find “the perfect tenants.”
+Instead, actively market your rental to the audience you’d like to rent to.
 Make sure that you give yourself enough time to find new tenants by listing your rental before the previous tenant’s lease has expired.
-Of course, you must first confirm that the tenant isn’t planning on renewing their lease before you spend money marketing your rental home.

 - Show your property. — In order to find the right tenants, you will need to show your property to interested parties.
 Make sure that you follow all tenant laws when showing a property that is still occupied.
-Each state varies, which means that some states prohibit landlords from showing a unit that isn’t vacant.
-Other states require at least 24 hours notice before you can show the property.
-During the showing be prepared to answer any of the potential tenant’s questions.
-After the showing, you should give them a property flyer (complete with your contact information).
-Plan on following up after each showing to determine if the tenant would like to move forward with the leasing process.
+Each state varies, with some prohibiting landlords from showing a unit that isn’t vacant.
+Other states require at least 24 hours notice before showing a property.
+It’s always a good idea to provide an information document to prospective tenants with all the rental property details included .
+Follow up after each showing.

-- Review applications. — Tenant applications will have to be reviewed carefully.
-During this review process make sure that all of your evaluations comply with fair housing rules.
+- Review applications. — Tenant applications should be reviewed carefully.
+During this review process, make sure that all of your evaluations comply with fair housing rules.
 As part of your evaluation criteria, you will want to complete a background and credit check, contact their listed referrals, review their rental history, and ensure that all provided information is accurate.
-Additionally, you will need to verify that the applicant’s income is not higher than 30 percent of the listed monthly rent.

-- Accept or reject an applicant. — If you determine that the applicant is qualified, then you will need to let them know that their application has been accepted.
-At this point, the applicant will typically have a set period of time to pay the security deposit and any other move-in fees.
-This is also a great time for the applicant to apply for renter’s insurance (something that you will need to verify before the tenant moves in).
-If, however, you decide that the applicant is unqualified, then you will need to let them know via a phone call and written notification.
-Once again you will need to ensure that the listed reason is in compliance with fair housing rules.
+- Accept or reject an applicant. — Once you determine that an applicant is qualified, the new tenant will typically have a set period of time to pay the security deposit and any other move-in fees.
+This is also a great time for the new tenant to apply for renter’s insurance (something you should verify before the tenant moves in).
+If, however, you decide that the applicant is unqualified, then you will need to let them know as soon as possible.
+Once again, make sure that the listed reason is in compliance with fair housing rules.

 2 – Lease Terms

 The lease agreement is a critical component of rental property management.
-As such, it is important to note that the lease agreement is a legally binding agreement between the tenant and you, which means that it needs to be incredibly thorough.
+As such, it is important to note that the lease agreement is a legally binding agreement between the tenant and you, which means that it needs to be very thorough.
 The lease should address property rules and expectations, policies, and conflict resolution procedures.
-While there are generic lease agreements available online, it is important that you customize the lease to meet any local requirements.
+While there are generic lease agreements available online, you should customize the lease to meet requirements specific to you and your property.

 3 – Maintenance

-Things break; this is a fact of life.
+Things break; that’s a fact of life.
 As a property manger, it will be your job to resolve all maintenance issues in accordance with the lease terms.
-For example, the lease terms might state that you are responsible for resolving any plumbing issues, which means that if the kitchen sink starts to leak, you will need to either fix it yourself or hire a plumber to do so.
-Additionally, you will need to perform seasonal maintenance on the property, such as checking smoke and carbon monoxide detectors, changing HVAC filters, and completing an exterior property check.
+For example, the lease terms might state that you are responsible for resolving any plumbing issues, which means that if the kitchen sink starts to leak, you will be responsible for fixing it.
+Additionally, you will need to perform seasonal maintenance on the property, such as checking smoke and carbon monoxide detectors, changing HVAC filters, and walking the property to locate any potential issues.

 4 – Lease Renewal

-Tip #2: Know the 4 Parts of the Property Management Agreement
+Tip #2: Know the 4 Parts of a Property Management Agreement

 - The time frame of the agreement.
 I.e. how long will you be hiring the property management company?

 - The duties, responsibilities, and role of the property management company.
-It is very important that there is no “grey area” when defining the role, responsibilities, and duties of the property management company.
+It is very important that there is no “gray area” when defining the responsibilities and duties of the property management company.

-- What, if any, responsibilities does the landlord have?
+- What, if any, responsibilities does the landlord/property owner have?
 Remember that while a property management company is meant to make your life easier, they aren’t necessarily responsible for every aspect of your rental property.
-By clearing defining roles and expectations you are more likely to enjoy a successful landlord experience.
+By clearly defining roles and expectations, you are more likely to enjoy a successful landlord experience.

 2 – Rental Property Management Fees and Payments

-The second portion of the property management agreement will clearly outline any fees or payments that are owed to the property management company.
+The second part of the property management agreement should clearly outline any fees or payments that are owed to the property management company.
 For example, many property management company’s require a minimum payment of one month’s rent for leasing, marketing, and managing the property.
-However, fees and payments will vary from company to company, as such it is very important that you read the fine print and choose a reputable company that is up front about expenses and easy to work with.
+However, fees and payments will vary from company to company.
+As such, read the fine print and choose a reputable company that is up front about expenses and easy to work with.

-The non performance portion of a property management agreement clearly outlines the conditions needed for you to replace the property management company.
-For example the non performance section might state that if the property has sat vacant for 3 months, then you can replace the company without incurring any type of fee.
-Some property management agreements will have a non-performance clause.
-This type of clause typically states that there are no conditions that allow you to break the original property management agreement penalty (or fee) free.
+The non-performance portion of a property management agreement clearly outlines the conditions needed for you to replace the property management company.
+For example, this section might state that if the property has been vacant for 3 months, then you can fire the company without incurring any type of fee.

 4 – Rent Ready / Make Ready

-This portion of the property management agreement clearly explains what happens when the tenant moves out.
-From denoting the timeline between move out and next tenant move in (keeping in mind that some states require a unit to remain vacant for a certain period of time in between tenants), to explaining the entire move in and move out process, this section will play a key role in helping you understand the financial potential of your investment rental property.
-This section of the agreement will also explain any costs associated with move ins / move outs, as well as the fees for getting an apartment ready.
+This section of the agreement should clearly explain what happens when the tenant moves out.
+Include a timeline between move out and next tenant move in (some states require a unit to remain vacant for a certain period of time between tenants).
+This section of the agreement will also explain any costs associated with move ins / move outs, as well as the cost for getting an apartment ready.
 For example, the apartment might need to be cleaned or items might need to be replaced before a new tenant can move in.

-Tip #3: Know How You Will Receive Property Management Reporting and Payment
+Tip #3: Know How You Will Receive Property Management Reports and Rent

-From an investor’s standpoint, one of the top benefits of a property management company is that they provide reports and easy payments.
-With this in mind, you will need to ask two important questions.
+From an investor’s standpoint, one of the top benefits of a property management company is that they provide vacancy/financial reports and easy payment options.
+With this in mind, you will need to ask two important questions: